Düsseldorf Castle: Rebuilding and reconstruction according to Pasqualini's plans in 1549

 In 1521, Düsseldorf became the capital of the United Duchies of Jülich-Cleves-Berg and was now in urgent need of a representative castle.
 The reconstruction and rebuilding was led by Bertram von Zündorf.
-But it was not until William appointed the Renaissance master builder Alessandro Pasqualini from Bologna to Düsseldorf in 1549 that building activity gained momentum.
+But it was not until Duke William appointed the Renaissance master builder Alessandro Pasqualini from Bologna to Düsseldorf in 1549 that building activity gained momentum.

-In 1551, he completed the only remaining Turm des Schlosses.
+In 1551, he completed the only remaining castle tower.
 He placed Tuscan columns in front of it.
 Pasqualini also added a Renaissance dome to the tower, crowned by a roof lantern with a Welsh bonnet.
 In the north-eastern corner of the castle courtyard Pasqualini also added a three-storey loggia, which in its "modern Renaissance forms stands out very much from the ancient half-timbered gallery to the left of the rectangular entrepreneure".
 Documented is an aedicule portal with wall pilasters rhythmised by boss ashlar.
 The Schlosskapelle with its altar wall and panelling with blind arcade s, Corinthian wall pilasters and verkröpftem Gesims must also be considered Pasqualini's work.

 Pasqualini's format and art can be seen in the surviving buildings Rheydt Palace and Jülich Citadel.

 On the occasion of his marriage to Jakobea of Baden in 1585, Frans Hogenberg created various copperplate engravings depicting the architecture of the residential palace:

 In 1613, the Palatinate-Neuburg hereditary prince Wolfgang Wilhelm and the Brandenburg elector Johann Sigismund met in Düsseldorf Schloss to negotiate the War of the Jülich Succession.
 In the heat of the battle of words, Johann Sigismund slapped the Palatine-Neuburg.
 The negotiations did not produce an agreement.

 Reconstruction according to plans by Martinelli, end of 17th century

-When Elector Jan Wellem took over the reign, he moved his court residence to Düsseldorf.
+Upon his accession, Elector Jan Wellem, moved the court residence to Düsseldorf.
 He had the palace "modernised and furnished according to his taste towards the end of the 17th century".
-The staircase tower on the Rhine-side wing, as well as the loggia and [half-timbered] galleries, had to give way to arcades and a strictly structured three-line window front".
+The staircase tower on the wing towards the Rhine, as well as the loggia and [half-timbered] galleries, had to give way to arcades and a strictly structured three-line window front".